jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Along with the date, we need the location of a race so that we can get the right weather data.
 - Lastly, we need the race so we know which row to send our weather data back to.
 We will use it for formatting a key in a few steps.

 Once we return to Python we just need to format all our results csv to meet query syntax requirements for the weather API.
 We will need to make a request for each observation in our csv so we can write a script to autmoate this process for us.
 Additionally, we will need to divide the time in the day for modeling purposes.
+This will result in 4 weather tables, based on quarters of the day.

 ### `vcRequests` in summary:
 - Read query results